kattanalytics/kattanalytics/README.md

   While the dashboard itself is built directly on the dataset, the SQL queries in this project demonstrate how similar analysis could be performed at the query level.

 - ☁️ [Snowflake Portfolio](https://github.com/kattanalytics/SQL---Portfolio/tree/main/snowflake)
   Queries and results demonstrating SQL analysis in Snowflake, including sales trends, top products, and regional performance.
-Highlights skills in cloud data warehousing.
+Highlights skills in cloud data warehousing, staging with Azure Blob Storage, and performance monitoring.

----

 ## 🛠 Skills & Tools